Djelibeybi/oraclelinux-reposync/README.md

 ### Register with ULN (optional)

 Before content can be synced from ULN, the container has to be registered.
+First, create a directory named `rhn` then run the following command.

-The following command will map the local `rhn/` directory to `/etc/sysconfig/rhn/` inside the container and then automatically register the container using the ULN credentials provided in `config/uln.conf`:
+This command maps the `rhn/` directory to `/etc/sysconfig/rhn/` inside the container then automatically registers the container using the ULN credentials provided in `config/uln.conf` (check the section on [storing ULN credentials](#store-uln-credentials) for more detail):

 ```bash
 docker run --rm -it \